Happy-Ferret/bosco-player/readme.md

 ### Bosco Player ###

 Gtk application written with TypeScript

-Coffeescript works also, but for a complex desktop app, type checking is a plus Right now, this is just a gui shell that displays autovala values
+Right now, this is just a gui shell that displays autovala values

+I started out using CoffeeScript.
+But the rich type information available in Gir calls out for Typescript.

 ### build